 Visiting the Acropolis

-The Acropolis is open to tourists year-round.
+The Acropolis is open to tourists year-round and is located in a busy area of the city of Athens.
 Tickets are available at the entrance, but be prepared to wait.
 To miss the crowds and the summer heat, arrive early in the morning or after 5:00 p.m.

 Most importantly, bring comfortable shoes and water because exploring the Acropolis requires a lot of walking.
 Keep in mind that some buildings may be inaccessible due to renovations.